-Each of the residence halls have trained, live-in Residence Directors who are full-time professional staff members responsible for coordinating and overseeing hall activities including programming, advising on academic and personal concerns, supervising and coordinating student staff, working with hall council, and daily operations.
+Each of the residence halls have trained, live-in Residence Directors who are full-time professional staff members responsible for coordinating and overseeing hall activities including programming, advising on academic and personal concerns, supervising and coordinating student staff, working with residence hall council, and daily operations.
 All staff members are readily available to students, while a member of each hall staff is on call at all times.

-- Atherton Hall houses 62 students.
-Rooms are double occupancy with two rooms sharing an adjoining vanity, bathroom and shower.
-Common areas include a living room, six study rooms and laundry facilities.
+- Pitzer, Atherton, Sanborn & Skandera Hall: Common areas include a living room, study rooms and laundry facilities.
+Rooms are double occupancy with two rooms sharing an adjoining vanity, air conditioning, bathroom and shower.
+The first level of Pitzer Hall is the home of the Admission Office.
 The first level of Atherton Hall is also home to the campus mail center, art studios and the Lenzner Family Art Gallery.

-More information about P.A.S.
+- More information about PAS/S.

 - Mead is also home to the Center for Asian Pacific American Students (CAPAS), the Office of Communications, the Writing Center, the Arboretum Manager Office, the Marquis Library and Pitzer College Archives.

-More information about Mead Hall
+- More information about Mead Hall

 West, East, and Skandera Halls

 - The newest residential living areas on Pitzer’s campus opened in fall of 2012.
-West, East, and Skandera Halls are made up of four buildings that house 300 sophomores, juniors and seniors in suite-style living.
+West, East, and Skandera Halls are made up of four air conditioned buildings that house 300 sophomores, juniors and seniors in suite-style living.

 - Living in WES Halls is an incredible living experience; it boasts not only beautiful facilities but an unobstructed view of the magnificent San Gabriel mountain range.
 It is also houses a demonstration kitchen, faculty-in-residence apartments, the Offices of Study Abroad and International Programs and the Mosbacher/Gartrell Center for Media Experimentation and Activism.

-More information about WES Halls
+- More information about WES Halls

 Claremont Collegiate Apartments (CCA)

-More information about Claremont Collegiate Apartments
+- More information about Claremont Collegiate Apartments